 Apple is famously secretive, but like all companies it has to issue a list of patents to the USPTO (United States Patent & Trademark Office) and these provide hints at future and upcoming projects.

-Apple is famous for its patents, they are detailed but often try to disguise product plans in detailed technicality.
+Apple is also famous for its patents, they are detailed but often try to disguise product plans in detailed technicality.
 There are a lot of patents created to protect Apple’s design, including ones for rounded corners, rectangular products, square icons and double-tapping the screen.
 These are mostly part of Apple’s ongoing battle with Samsung to stop it from copying its products.

-However many Apple patents outline fascinating technologies that the company is working on or is interested in, and show the direction its products will take in the future.
+However many Apple patents outline fascinating technologies that the company is working on or is interested in, and show the direction its products could take in the future.

 Here are some key Apple patents that give an insight into the kinds of technology Apple is hoping to use in its future products.
 You also can follow the links below to go to the patents that relate to the particular product you're most interested in.

 What Apple patents say about iPhone 6

 Many of Apple's patents could be applied to future versions of its iPhone, perhaps even the upcoming iPhone 6.
 Here are just a few of them.